apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 }
 ```

 Aside from importing libraries and downloading HTML, we loaded the HTML into Cheerio and then used it to retrieve all the `<a>` elements.
-After that, we iterated over the collected links and printed their `href` attribute, which we accessed using the <a href="https://api.jquery.com/attr/" target="_blank">`.attr('href')`</a> function.
-Remember, Cheerio functions are exactly the same as JQuery.
+After that, we iterated over the collected links and printed their `href` attributes, which we accessed using the <a href="https://api.jquery.com/attr/" target="_blank">`.attr()`</a> function.
+Remember, Cheerio functions are exactly the same as they are in jQuery.

 ## [](#next) Next up